lordpaijo/rust-paper-scissors/README.md

 | `--set-prime-round` |  | `bool` | Only plays rounds that are prime numbers | `rps_paijo --set-prime-round` |

 ### Commands
-As for the commands, they are special in-game commands that do simple yet useful things... yeah that's dumb.
+As for the commands, they run during your game session.
+So type up these to see the output:

 | Commands | Functions |
 |----------|-----------|